-There are three ways to get to the island of Capri:
+There are three ways to get from Sorrento to Capri:

 - Take the ferry to Capri and explore the island independently